pierorex/parallelism-homework/bombing_fields/README.md

 For Bombing Fields, we divided the domain by targets, so every process will handle a different subset of the targets.
+The master node will handle the "excess" that might appear during the targets set partitioning.
-Each process will be in charge of running the bombing simulation over its targets to tell us their status when it finishes.
+Each process will be in charge of running the bombing simulation over its targets to tell us their status when it finishes, so we can then sum those results and get the overall status of the battle field.

 Compiling:
 mpicc bombing_fields.c -o bombing_fields